Azure/azure-sdk-for-java/sdk/search/azure-search-data/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Run style check locally
+Style check runs as part of Continuous Integration (CI) pipeline.
+Running it locally allows you to verify the style rules in an isolated way and quickly iterate on them, rather than having to wait for a build agent to free up to run all the steps.
+Navigate to `..\azure-sdk-for-java-pr`, run:

+`mvn -f pom.client.xml -DskipTests -Dgpg.skip spotbugs:check checkstyle:checkstyle-aggregate --projects com.azure.search:azure-search-data,com.azure:azure-client-sdk-parent --also-make`